 - #3 V (Vinyl) or PVC, found in window cleaner and detergent bottles, shampoo bottles, cooking oil bottles, clear food packaging.

-- Promotional material from the Zoo, pallets, old uniforms, fryer oil
+- Promotional material from the Zoo, pallets, and old uniforms

-- The Zoo also reuses construction and demolition materials.
+The Zoo also reuses and recycles construction and demolition materials.

 Why the Zoo Recycles

 - Composting organic material like animal waste, food scraps, and landscape waste reduces greenhouse gas emissions compared to landfilling.